 Material changes and commitment if any affecting financial position of the Companyfrom the end of the Financial Year and till the date of this Report

-During the year under review your Company has neither accepted nor renewed anydeposits from public within the meaning of Section 73 of the Companies Act 2013 and TheCompanies (Acceptance of Deposits) Rules 2014.
+During the year under review the Company has neither accepted nor renewed any depositsfrom the public within the meaning of Section 73 of the Companies Act 2013 and TheCompanies (Acceptance of Deposits) Rules 2014.

 Safety Health and Environment